 There are a variety of herbs which help combat sleep problems.
-Naturopath Oliver Bassler tells us which herbs are good sleep remedies and how to use them correctly.
+We’ll show you which herbs are good sleep remedies and the right way to use them.

-I would generally give herbs to children as a tea.
+Children should generally drink the herbs as a tea.
 There’s no problem with that at all.
-Other than that, it can also help children to develop a bedtime ritual such as massaging their feet with an oil.
+It can also help children to develop a bedtime ritual, such as massaging their feet or temples with an oil.
 As a general rule, it’s very important to find out why children are having trouble sleeping and see whether there may be any organic causes.

 Sleep trackers can help to improve sleep quality and thus physical well-being.
 But what use are they really?